 Course Work, Syllabus, & Detailed Module Topics

 In order to have a well-rounded exposure to yoga and all of its principles, philosophies, and components, we require a range of assignments to be completed.
-Assignments and homework include but are not limited to: a home yoga and meditation practice, reading books, writing essays, oral presentations, and journaling, leading classes and meditations, and volunteering in the community.
+Assignments and homework include but are not limited to: a home yoga and meditation practice, reading books, writing essays, oral presentations, journaling, and leading classes and meditations.
 All assignments must be completed in order to receive certification.

-Classes will be held on Friday, Saturdays, and Sundays.
-The Friday sessions will be held at the St. Clair Happy Dog Yoga Studio and the Saturday and Sunday classes at the Port Huron Happy Dog Yoga Studio, unless otherwise specified.
+Classes will be held on Friday, Saturdays, and Sundays, unless otherwise specified.
+The Friday sessions will be held at the St. Clair Happy Dog Yoga Studio and the Saturday and Sunday classes at the Port Huron Happy Dog Yoga Studio, in the event that this changes, you will be notified in advance.

-Those enrolled in the training will also be required to practice for a minimum of 30 hours in a yoga studio while enrolled in teacher training.
-18 of these hours must be completed at Happy Dog Yoga Studio (recommended to attend class on Friday and/or Saturday and/or Sunday) while enrolled in the program.
-The remaining classes may be completed at Happy Dog using the 30 class pack provided or at their own expense at another studio of their choosing.
+Those enrolled in the training will also be required to practice for a minimum of 30 hours in a yoga studio while enrolled in teacher training and can be done so using the 30 class pack provided or at their own expense at another studio of their choosing.

 Coursework includes, but is not limited to (additional information and forms will be provided):

 - Home yoga and meditation practice, gratitude journal